SAP-samples/btp-end-to-end-scenario-use-cases/cap-app-with-agent/add-resolution-note.md

 2. Enter the following prompt:

     ```
-    Add a new field 'Resolution Note' to the 'Incidents' entity in the CDS model and UI using cds-mcp and fiori-mcp servers
+    Add a new field 'Resolution Note' to the 'Incidents' entity in the CDS model and Fiori UI using cds-mcp and fiori-mcp servers
     ```

 3. Cline will use the **CAP MCP server** to look up the `Incidents` entity definition and find the correct file location: